 Adjust your packing list based on what you will be doing on your trip to Alaska in winter.

-Renting Gear
+Renting Gear for Winter in Alaska

 The packing list for visiting Alaska in winter has some specialized gear that not everyone owns.
-While my trip to Alaska was relatively cheap, check out how much my trip cost here, it would have been really expensive if I didn’t already own the gear.
+While my trip to Alaska was relatively cheap, check out how much my trip cost here; it would have been really expensive if I didn’t already own the gear.

 Alaska Element